Tickling: Social aspects

 Charles Darwin theorized on the link between tickling and social relations, arguing that tickling provokes laughter through the anticipation of pleasure.
 If a stranger tickles a child without any preliminaries, catching the child by surprise, the likely result will be not laughter but withdrawal and displeasure.
-Darwin also noticed that for tickling to be effective, you must not know the precise point of stimulation in advance, and reasoned that this is why most people cannot effectively tickle themselves.
+Darwin also noticed that for tickling to be effective, the ticklee must not know the precise point of stimulation in advance, and reasoned that this is why most people cannot effectively tickle themselves.

 Darwin explained why we laugh when we are tickled by saying, "The imagination is sometimes said to be tickled by a ludicrous idea; and this so-called tickling of the mind is curiously analogous with that of the body.
 Laughter from being tickled [is manifestly a] reflex action; and likewise this is shown by the minute unstriped muscles, which serve to erect the separate hairs on the body".

 Tickling is defined by many child psychologists as an integral bonding activity between parents and children.
 In the parent–child concept, tickling establishes at an early age the pleasure associated with being touched by a parent with a trust-bond developed so that parents may touch a child, in an unpleasant way, should circumstances develop such as the need to treat a painful injury or prevent them from harm or danger.
 This tickling relationship continues throughout childhood and often into the early to mid teen years.

 Another tickling social relationship is that which forms between siblings of relatively the same age.
 Many case studies have indicated that siblings often use tickling as an alternative to outright violence when attempting to either punish or intimidate one another.
 The sibling tickling relationship can occasionally develop into an anti-social situation, or tickle torture, where one sibling will tickle the other without mercy.
 The motivation behind tickle torture is often to portray the sense of domination the tickler has over the victim.